 Associate Professor Bailey received his undergraduate degree from Biola University where he majored in Philosophy with a minor in Classics from Torrey Honors Institute.
 While at Biola University, he received the Delbert J Hanson Philosophy Major of the Year.
 Professor Bailey completed a postdoctoral fellowship at the University of Notre Dame, where he also completed his MA and PhD in Philosophy.

-Having spent the first 27 years of his life in the United States (West Coast, Midwest, Northeast), Professor Bailey now sees Singapore as his adopted home.
-Professor Bailey spends much of his free time exploring the city and its surrounding region.
+Having spent the first 27 years of his life in the United States (West Coast, Midwest, Northeast), Assoc Prof Bailey now sees Singapore as his adopted home.
+Assoc Prof Bailey spends much of his free time exploring the city and its surrounding region.
 He also plays the keyboard and guitar.

-As a teacher, Professor Bailey is an aspiring generalist, with interests that span the curriculum (including ethics, the history of western philosophy, Chinese philosophy, and Indian philosophy).
+As a teacher, Assoc Prof Bailey is an aspiring generalist, with interests that span the curriculum (including ethics, the history of western philosophy, Chinese philosophy, and Indian philosophy).
 Accordingly, he takes great joy in teaching Philosophy and Political Thought (I and II) within the common curriculum.

 In Semester 2 of AY2014-2015, Assoc ProfBailey will be teaching a module on Death & the Meaning of Life.